GUIDE TO CATHOLIC RECORDS ABOUT NATIVE AMERICANS IN THE U.S.

 The U.S.C.C.B. holds semiannual meetings and is organized into 16 standing committees.
 Of particular note to Native American Catholics is the Committee on Cultural Diversity in the Church with its subcommittees on Native American Affairs and Pastoral Care of Migrants, Refugees, and Travelers (e.g. Mayas, indigenous immigrants from the Americas) and the Committee on National Collections with a subcommittee on Catholic Home Missions (e.g. Black and Indian Mission Collection).

-The following priests served as assistant directors for Native American Affairs:
+The following priests have served as assistant directors for Native American Affairs:

 Holdings of Catholic records about Native Americans: Maintained by the American Catholic Research Center and University Archives of the Catholic University of America.
 However, the Marquette University Special Collections & Archives maintains the records of its subcommittee on Native American Catholics, 1993-2003.